Tamon's B-Side: Anime

 An anime television series adaptation was announced on June 12, 2024.
-It will be produced by J.C.Staff and directed by Chika Nagaoka, with series composition and episode scripts written by Chiaki Nagai, characters designed by Yōko Itō, who will also serve as chief animation director, and music composed by Takashi Ōmama and Natsumi Tabuchi.
-The series is set to premiere in January 2026.
-The opening and ending theme songs will be performed by the in-universe boyband F/ACE.
+It is produced by J.C.Staff and directed by Chika Nagaoka, with series composition and episode scripts written by Chiaki Nagai, characters designed by Yōko Itō, who also served as chief animation director, and music composed by Takashi Ōmama and Natsumi Tabuchi.
+The series aired from January 4 to March 29, 2026, on Tokyo MX and BS11.
+The opening theme song is "Sweet Magic", and the ending theme song is "Hana to Yume" (花と夢), both performed by the in-universe boy band F/ACE.
+Crunchyroll is streaming the series.
+Medialink licensed the series in South, Southeast Asia and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.